frankyeh/DSI-Studio-Website/doc/gui_t1.md

 ---

-First, rename DICOM files using [**Batch processing**][**Step B1a: Rename DICOM files**] or [**Batch processing**][**Step B1b: Rename DICOM in Subfolders**].
+To rename DICOM files in DSI Studio, you have two options: [Batch processing][Step B1a: Rename DICOM files] and [Batch processing][Step B1b: Rename DICOM in Subfolders].

-The former one needs to select all the DICOM files that are ready to be renamed, and then the file will be moved into its related folders.
-The latter one needs to assign a root folder containing all DICOM files to be sorted.
-DSI Studio will rename DICOM files and place them in different folders according to their pulse sequences (see figure to the right).
+For the former option, you need to select all the DICOM files that are ready to be renamed.
+Once selected, the files will be moved into their respective folders.

+The latter option requires you to assign a root folder that contains all the DICOM files to be sorted.
+DSI Studio will then rename the DICOM files and place them in different folders based on their pulse sequences.
+You can refer to the figure on the right for a visual representation of this process.

-After renaming DICOM files, use [**Batch processing**][**Step B2c: DICOM to SRC**] and select the root folder that contains all scan data to generate src.gz files for the next step.
+After renaming the DICOM files, you can proceed to generate src.gz files for the next step by using [Batch processing][Step B2c: DICOM to SRC].
+Simply select the root folder that contains all the scan data.

-Another to convert DICOM to SRC is to use [**Diffusion MRI Analysis]**[**Step T1: Open Source Images**] in the main window and manually select all dMRI files.
-After parsing the DICOM files, DSI Studio will be presenting a new window with a b-value table, as shown in the figure.
+Alternatively, you can also convert DICOM to SRC by using [Diffusion MRI Analysis][Step T1: Open Source Images] in the main window.
+Manually select all the dMRI files, and DSI Studio will present a new window with a b-value table, as shown in the figure.

 ![](/images/t1_btable.png)